-Prerequisite: CH 3 or CH 4 or one-year high school chemistry and MATH 10.
+Prerequisite: CH 3 or CH 4 or one-year high school chemistry and MATH 10

-CH 1B GENERAL CHEMISTRY (CAN CHEM SEQ A)
+GENERAL CHEMISTRY (CAN CHEM SEQ A for CH1A+1B)

-This is a two semester course that covers the basic principles and concepts of chemistry, with emphasis on chemical calculations.
-Inorganic chemistry is stressed, and the material includes a discussion of atomic structure, chemical bonding, molecules, reaction types, thermodynamics, equilibria, and a more detailed study of the chemistry of selected elements.
-There is a brief introduction to organic, biological, and radiation chemistry.
-The laboratory part of the course complements the lectures, and covers qualitative analysis.
+This is the second semester course of a two-semester sequence covering the basic principles and concepts of chemistry, with emphasis on chemical calculations.
+Inorganic chemistry is stressed, and the material includes a discussion of thermodynamics, reactive kinetics, equilibria, electro-chemistry, and a detailed study of the chemistry of selected elements.
+There is a brief introduction to organic, biological, and nuclear chemistry.
+The laboratory part of the course complements the lectures, and includes half a semester of ion properties and qualitative analysis.